This example shows the files a Shaperail user actually authors:

 • public blog post reads

-• protected post creation and updates
+• protected post creation with a before-controller (prepare_post)

 • owner-based post and comment updates through created_by